-From 1953 to 1964, Nikita Khrushchev led the Soviet Union.
-He was responsible for relaxing some of the more draconian elements of Stalinist domestic policy, and he was also an early supporter of the Soviet space program.
+Nikita Khrushchev led the Soviet Union from 1953 to 1964.
+He was responsible for relaxing some of the more draconian elements of Stalinist domestic policy and was also an early supporter of the Soviet space program.

 "History is on our side," he said.
 "We will bury you."
 Thirty-three years later, Communism collapsed, and two years after that the Soviet Union was dissolved.